ALL Metrics

 Plant exudates have been used as capping and reducing agents in the green synthesis of silver, gold and platinum nanoparticles.35 These natural polymers stabilize the nanoparticles, which are non-toxic to cells and potentially useful for molecular imaging, biomedical diagnosis, and safe drug delivery.
 Silver nanocomplexes are promising materials and can be used as coating materials in food packaging and biomedical engineering, where biocompatibility and antibacterial activity are required.6,7 The regulation of the mean particle size and the distribution of particle size during synthesis of the silver nanoparticle with hydroxyl functionalized water soluble polymers is also facilitated.8

-Gum olibanum is chosen as a biopolymer for silver nanoparticles synthesis because it is available, nontoxic and low cost and has medicinal applicability.
-In this context, we have established an easy, biosynthetic procedure for the synthesis of silver nanoparticles using gum olibanum, a natural plant polymer that is both renewable and biodegradable, as the stabilizing and reducing agent.
-The aim of the present work was the synthesis and characterization of silver nanoparticles.
+Gum olibanum is chosen as a biopolymer for silver oxide nanoparticles synthesis because it is available, nontoxic and low cost and has medicinal applicability.
+In this context, we have established an easy, biosynthetic procedure for the synthesis of silver oxide nanoparticles using gum olibanum, a natural plant polymer that is both renewable and biodegradable, as the stabilizing and reducing agent.
+The aim of the present work was the synthesis and characterization of silver oxide nanoparticles.
 For potential biological applications, we have also shown antibacterial activity on the produced nanoparticles towards the Gram-positive and Gram-negative bacteria.

 One of the more frequent causes of infections is Pseudomonas aeruginosa in a medical facility.
 These infections are linked to substantial morbidity and medical costs, particularly when It takes longer to receive the right antibiotic treatment.
 The selection of antibiotics It is difficult to treat patients with P. aeruginosa infections because of the infection’s innate resistance to numerous commercially available capable of antibiotics.
 Multidrug-resistant strains are prevalent, and often require treatment with novel or “last resort” agents.9